-- (a) transfer pricing, which result in taxpayers shifting income from one jurisdiction to another, usually from higher tax jurisdictions to lower tax jurisdictions. - (b) capital flight.
-The Tax Justice Network, in The Price of Offshore (2005), has estimated that the tax revenues lost worldwide as a result of capital flight stand at about US\$250 billion annually.
+transfer pricing issues, which result in taxpayers shifting income from one jurisdiction to another, usually from higher tax jurisdictions to lower tax jurisdictions. capital flight issues.
+The Tax Justice Network, in The Price of Offshore, has estimated that the tax revenues lost worldwide as a result of capital flight, is about US\$250 billion annually.

-As a result of the need for greater tax revenues, governments have recognised the need for more exchange of information.
-Because enforcement of national tax laws is the responsibility of national tax authorities, national tax authorities have sought to confront the aforementioned changes in the private sector.
-Those national tax authorities recognize that exchange of tax information between them is essential in confronting the challenges presented by private sector globalisation.
+As a result of the need for greater tax revenues, governments have emphasized the need for more exchange of information.

+Because enforcement of national tax laws is the responsibility of national tax authorities, national tax authorities have sought to confront these changes in the private sector.
+Those national tax authorities recognize that exchange of tax information between them is essential in confronting the challenges of private sector globalization.